 Beach Chalet Brewery & Restaurant 1000 Great Highway/Ocean Beach, in Golden Gate Park.
 Designed in 1925 by San Francisco architect Willis Polk, this historic colonnaded Spanish stucco building with terra-cotta roof tiles is at the western end of Golden Gate Park, across the street from the Pacific Ocean.
 In the past it has served as a tea house and as an Army signal station, but now the upstairs is a wildly popular brewpub bistro with ocean views from every table.
 Target a visit for breakfast or lunch, when the menu is less pricey and the views can be enjoyed uninterrupted by sun-shielding shades.
 Don’t miss the sampler of house-brewed, English-style ales or the full-flavored, though essentially fizz-less, housemade root beer.
 Two standouts on the eclectic, bistro-style menu are a hamburger made with flavorful Niman Ranch ground chuck and an herb-crusted rotisserie-roasted chicken with garlic mashed potatoes.
 Sausage dishes are usually available, and the kitchen is famous for its achiote-spiced chicken wings.
 Desserts include the ultimate vertical dessert--the pastry chef’s signature Chocolate Sandcastle, whimsically composed of a flourless chocolate truffle cake placed vertically between two chocolate castle-shaped cookies.
 A nickel from each beer sold goes to charity, and live music is scheduled Tuesday through Saturday evenings and Sunday afternoons.

-The more informal Park Chalet cafe operates downstairs in the back and has a large outside area dotted with comfy oversize Adirondack chairs.
+The more informal Park Chalet Coastal Beer Garden cafe operates downstairs in the back and has a large outside area dotted with comfy oversize Adirondack chairs.

 Downstairs in the front is the Beach Chalet visitor center.